EXPLAINER: A look at Trump’s long-shot legal challenges

 GEORGIA

-WHAT HAPPENED: A judge has scheduled a hearing for Thursday to consider a request for a temporary restraining order to halt certification.
+WHAT HAPPENED: A judge on Thursday denied Wood’s request for a temporary restraining order to halt certification.

 MICHIGAN